US FDA PDUFA for abaloparatide-SC is March 30, 2017

 This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
-All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding the progress of abaloparatide-SC in the regulatory process with the FDA and the EMA, the timing of potential collaboration agreements, the timing of potential commercial sales of abaloparatide-SC, the progress in development of abaloparatide-TD, the clinical development of RAD1901, each of the statements under the heading “Radius Expects The Following Upcoming Milestones,” upcoming events and presentations, the sufficiency of cash, cash equivalents and marketable securities and the potential clinical uses for RAD1901 and RAD140.
+All statements contained in this press release that do not relate to matters of historical fact should be considered forward-looking statements, including without limitation statements regarding the progress of abaloparatide-SC in the regulatory process with the FDA and the EMA and the expected timing of potential regulatory actions, the expected timing of potential collaboration agreements, our plans for commercialization of abaloparatide-SC, the progress in the development of our product candidates, including abaloparatide-SC, abaloparatide-TD, RAD1901 and RAD140, each of the statements under the heading “Radius Expects The Following Upcoming Milestones,” upcoming events and presentations, the sufficiency of our cash, cash equivalents and marketable securities, and the potential clinical uses and therapeutic and other benefits of our product candidates, including abaloparatide-SC, abaloparatide-TD, RAD1901 and RAD140.

 |Consolidated Balance Sheets|